asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

     description: Notification channel for all the services that need to know comment is liked.
 ```

-Above example presents an application that communicates over `allCommentLiked` channel.
-This channel that accepts only one message called `commentLiked`.
+The above example presents an application that communicates over the `allCommentLiked` channel, which only accepts one message called `commentLiked`.

 ### `messages` section